On algebraic structures of the Hochschild complex

-Let $(X,\ast)$ be a finite CW complex with a basepoint and Poincar\'e duality.
-The Moore loop space of $X$, $\Omega X=\{\gamma:[0,s]| \gamma(0)=\gamma(s)=*, s\in \R^{>0}\}$ is equipped with the standard concatenation which is strictly associative.
+Let $(X,\ast)$ be a pointed finite CW complex with Poincar\'e duality.
+The Moore loop space of $X$, $\Omega X=\{\gamma:[0,s]\to X \, | \, \gamma(0)=\gamma(s)=*, \, s\in \R^{>0}\}$ is equipped with the standard concatenation, which is strictly associative.
 Therefore the cubic chains $C_*(\Omega X)$ can be made into a strictly associative algebra using the Eilenberg-Zilber map and the concatenation.
-In \cite{Ginz} there is a sketch of the proof that $C_*(\Omega X)$ is homologically smooth.
+In~\cite{Ginz} there is a sketch of proof that $C_*(\Omega X)$ is homologically smooth.
 Here we prove more using a totally different method.